cmang/durdraw/README.md

 #### Custom Character Sets

 You can create custom character set files and place them in the ~/.durdraw/charsets folder.
+Character set files must have the file nme extension .ini.
 Durdraw will automatically scan for these files and include them in the list of character sets (esc-S).

 An example character set file is provided in example-charset.ini: